-With government-issued currencies (fiat currencies) like the USD or EUR, a central authority such as a government or a bank has the responsibility of keeping track of all the currency in circulation, making sure that third-parties cannot issue new currency.
+With government-issued currencies (fiat currencies) like the USD or EUR, a central authority such as a government or central bank has the responsibility of, amongst other things, keeping track of the currency in circulation and controlling the production of new currency.

-The mechanism described above is formally known as Proof of Work (PoW), and commonly known as Mining.
-While PoW was one of the earliest implemented types of mining, there are a number of others present in the public domain today, such as Proof of Stake (PoS) and Proof of Elapsed Time (PoET).
+The consensus mechanism described above is formally known as Proof of Work (PoW), and participating in the consensus of a PoW blockchain, in order to earn rewards, is commonly known as mining.
+While PoW was one of the earliest implemented types of mining, there are a number of others present in the public domain today, such as Proof of Stake (PoS) and Proof of History (PoH).